kosmonautdnb/WatcomGL/README.md

 File names are upper case / DOS default.

-If you don't use WatcomC++(wcl386/wpp386) but pure WatcomC(wcc386), the -za99 option for C99 is needed. (-za99 is only available with Openwatcom.)
+If you don't use WatcomC++(wcl386/wpp386) but pure WatcomC(wcc386), the -za99 option for the C standard C99 is needed. (-za99 is only available with Openwatcom.)

 # Examples